Set up an event

 Each team member record can be associated with a contact or user record.

-When you're looking at a list view of team members, the list includes both a User and a Contacts column, but only one of these will show a value.
+When you're looking at a list view of team members, the list includes both a User and a Contacts column, but only one of the columns will show a value.
 From the list, you can go to the user or contact record by selecting the name in the list, or you can open the team-member record itself by double-clicking on a row anywhere away from the person's name.

 Manage event sessions and speakers